casouri/xeft/README.md

   `xeft-directory-filter` are not flexible enough, this function gives you ultimate control over which files to index.

+When Xeft reindexes a file, the changes are not immediately persisted to the DB file on disk.
+Instead Xeft periodically commit the changes to disk using an idle timer.
+The exact idle delay can be customized with `xeft-periodic-commit-timer-idle-delay`.
+But make sure to customize it before the first call of `xeft`, in which the idle timer is created.

 # Building the dynamic module

 If the dynamic module is not installed yet, Xeft will automatically